kayanme/Pager/Docs/concepts.md

 ### Autosorting page.

 SQL-index scenario.
 You define a key selector, which defines the logical order of records on page.
-Because of natural support for such ordered pages is a binary search - you can do that searches rather quickly, without manual tossing these records.
+Because of natural support for such ordered pages is a binary search - you can do that searches rather quickly, without manual handling of these records.